there4/markdown-resume/README.md

       html         Generate an HTML resume from a markdown file list         Lists commands
-      pdf          Generate a PDF from a markdown file selfupdate   Updates fb.phar to the latest version. templates    List available templates
+      pdf          Generate a PDF from a markdown file selfupdate   Updates md2resume.phar to the latest version. templates    List available templates
       version      Show current version information